LukaszMichalSimbiga/Lista_7_GAME/README.md

 * Orange box shows the current selection location.
 * With numbers on the keyboard we make a movement/selection.
 * [1,2,3,4,5,6,7,8,9] are appropriately left-down , down , right-down , left , center , right , left-up , up , right-up
-* Win in block change block in circle if circle win , or in cross if cross win inside of this block.
+* Win in block(big) change block(big) in circle if circle win , or in cross if cross win inside of this block(big).
-* Your choose determines the block in which the opponent have to make the next move.
+* Your choose determines the block(big) in which the opponent have to make the next move.
-* If this block is change in symbol.
-Opponent can make next move everywhere.
+* If this block(big) is change in symbol.
+Opponent can make next move everywhere (choose block(big) and next choose field in this block ).
-* If block is full but no one win then block cleans up.
+* If block(big) is full but no one win then block cleans up.
-* If war mod is off game is end when there is no more moves or if somebody
+* If war mod is off the game is over when there is no more moves or if somebody arrange tree of his symbosy in a row.
+* If war mod is on the game is over when there is no more moves or someone's health bar drop to 0.
+* In war mod everyone have 10 lives.
+* If someone win in war mad.
+Damage to enemy health bar is equal to numbers of blocks not changed to symbols.
 ## How to run this game
 1. Clone the template project, replacing my-project with the name of the project you are creating:
 `https://github.com/262267/my_python_game.git my-project`